oxiby/oxiby-docs/src/guide/functions.md

 The value returned by a function is its final expression.
 In our case, that's the string `"Hello, #{name}!"`.
 If we want, we can also use the `return` keyword to specify the returned value explicitly.
-This form can be used to "return early" from a function, even if there are more expressions following it.
+This form can be used to "return early" from a function, even if it's not the last line of the function.
+We'll learn in a future chapter why we might want to do so.

 ```oxiby
 return "Hello, #{name}!"